opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     1 + Let's start our page by adding the widget code of the visualization of our choice.
-Here, we chose to display a scatter plot chart representing the top 20 of the best universities in the ranking.
-For each university, the chart shows their average score.
+Here, we chose to display a scatter plot chart representing the top 20 of the best countries in the ranking.
+For each country, the chart shows their average score.

 .. admonition:: Note
    :class: note